JanneMattila/some-questions-and-some-answers/q&a/aad_automations.md

-following issues if you use PowerShell and you have different versions of the `Microsoft.IdentityModel.Clients.ActiveDirectory` assemblies loaded (especially in your local machine but of course does not apply to Hosted build agent).
+following issues if you use PowerShell and you have different versions of the `Microsoft.IdentityModel.Clients.ActiveDirectory` assemblies loaded (especially in your local machine but of course does not apply to Hosted build agent the same way).
 Error message can be something like this:

 ```powershell
 Connect-AzureAD: Could not load file or assembly 'Microsoft.IdentityModel.Clients.ActiveDirectory,